 In each of the following scenarios, both medical information and at least one identifying piece of information are present, making the medical information PHI:

-- As a patient, you walk into a clinic and see reports lying on the reception desk.
+PHI Scenario Two: As a patient, you walk into a clinic and see reports lying on the reception desk.
 You can see patients’ lab test results with their names and dates of birth.
 These reports are PHI because there is identifying information (names and DOBs) alongside the medical information (lab results).
-The clinic has also violated HIPAA by leaving PHI is plain view!
+The clinic has also violated HIPAA by leaving PHI in plain view.

 The following is not IIHI or PHI because no identifiers are attached to medical information or vice versa, making it impossible to identify the person: